hansonmcoombs/training-basic_python/sphinx/source/what_python.rst

 IDEs
 ^^^^^^
 People often find that writing python scripts in notepad or similar can be a bit tedious.
-Instead enviromental scientists often turn to integrated development editors or IDEs.
+Instead environmental scientists often turn to integrated development editors or IDEs.
 An IDE normally consists of a source code editor, build automation tools, and a debugger.
 Most modern IDEs also have intelligent code completion, which makes scripting much quicker.

 IDEs are essentially the programmers equivilant of a Harry Potter wand.
 Google IDEs and there are certainly lots of strong opinions.
 Regardless of which IDE you end up with (and you will certainly end up with one of them), there are some important considerations.
 IDE's make it easy to pass code from a script editor into a console, which is really useful for debugging and testing things as you develop them.
 Despite this you must never:

-1. create a script that runs different things based on the lines that you comment out.
+1. create a finished script that runs different things based on the lines that you comment out.
-2. create a script that relies on some other command being run in an interactive python console.
+2. create a finished script that relies on some other command being run in an interactive python console.
-3. create a script that relies on commands being run in some order other than the order that they are written in.
+3. create a finished script that relies on commands being run in some order other than the order that they are written in.
+4. create a finished script that relies on some lines of code not being run.

-The reason for these three rules is code repeatability.
+The reason for these four rules is code repeatability.
 One of the biggest advantages to science in any programming language is that given the inputs anyone (including yourself) can replicate the work that you've completed.
 Break any of the aforementioned rules and it is usually quicker to redo the work from scratch than use the code you've produced.